Hackership/http-fun/README.md

 One very important feature of HTTP are "cookies".
 You have probably heard about cookies before, probably in the context of privacy.
 So let's see what that is all about.

 To enable cookies in `httpie`, we need to specify a session for it.
-We do that by giving it the '--session cookie_test' parameter.
+We do that by giving it the `--session cookie_test` parameter.
 Let's see what happens, when we go to the `/cookie/set`-path of our server:

     http -v --session cookie_test http://http-fun.hackership.org/cookie/set?name=test